Mohamed-Adam-Jemal/Little-Lemon-Restaurant-Home-Webpage/README.md

 # Little-Lemon-Restaurant-Home-Webpage

+This project is a responsive webpage for a restaurant home page, built using HTML and CSS.
+The webpage is designed to effectively display information about the restaurant and provide a pleasant user experience across different devices.

+Project Overview
-In this project, I tried to employ my front-end development skills by building a responsive webpage for a restaurant home page using HTML and CSS.
-To structure the content effectively, I used different HTML features, like semantic and meta tags, article elements, media elements, and anchor tags.
-In addition, I used several CSS features, such as box models, selectors, flex boxes, pseudo-classes, pseudo-elements, animations, keyframes, and transitions.
+In this project, I employed my front-end development skills to create a visually appealing and functional restaurant home page.
+The webpage utilizes various HTML features, including semantic and meta tags, article elements, media elements, and anchor tags, to structure the content effectively.

+I also utilized several CSS features to style and enhance the appearance of the webpage.
+These include:

+Box models for layout and spacing
+Selectors for targeting specific elements
+Flex boxes for flexible layout options
+Pseudo-classes and pseudo-elements for styling based on element state and position Animations, keyframes, and transitions for adding dynamic effects and interactivity Technologies Used
+HTML
+CSS
+Features
+Responsive design for optimal viewing on different devices Clear and structured layout for easy navigation Visually appealing styling to enhance user experience Usage
+To view the webpage, simply open the index.html file in a web browser.